KhanTech786/wifi-dongle-setup/README.md

 This script installs the Realtek RTL8821AU driver and configures Wi-Fi on a minimal Ubuntu Server without Netplan.

 ## Steps
+Run the following from your linux machine and input the prompts
 ```
 chmod +x wifi-setup.sh
 ./wifisetup.sh